Department of Culture, Society and Justice

 CRIM 101 Introduction to Criminology (3 credits)

-General Education: Social Science
+General Education: Social and Behavioral Ways of Knowing

 This course provides a general introduction to the study of crime, deviance, and crime control.
 Course material will cover crime measurement, patterns, and trends as well as major theoretical explanations for crime.
 Criminal justice institutions such as police, courts, and corrections will be considered along with specific topics as they relate to criminology.
 These topics include social deviance, violence, white collar crime, terrorism, vice, drug use, organized crime, mental health issues, racial inequalities, women and crime, and the depiction of crime in popular media and culture.
 Specific crime control policies are also considered.
+Typically Offered: Fall, Spring and Summer.

 CRIM 204 (s) Special Topics (1-16 credits)